The deadline for all master's degree programs is January 15. (This includes dual degree applications.)

 We will only accept the LSAT for candidates who are applying to the University of Michigan’s dual JD/MPP degree program, or students who are already enrolled in the Law School and are applying to the Ford School for dual-degree consideration.
 Keep in mind, however, that the LSAT does not evaluate a candidate's quantitative skills.
 The Admissions Committee will want some evidence that you can handle the rigorous quantitative curriculum at the Ford School.
 Consequently, the Admissions Committee will be looking closely at your undergraduate transcripts or any other record of quantitative courses taken.

 We will only accept the GMAT for candidates who are also applying to the University of Michigan's Ross School of Business MBA program or students who are already enrolled in the MBA program and are applying to the Ford School for dual-degree consideration.

 While you do not need these classes to qualify for admission, it would be helpful to you and to our Admissions Committee to have some idea of your skills in these areas.
 We recommend that you take an introductory Statistics and Microeconomics course.
 Exposure to these subjects will ease your transition to the Ford School's quantitative curriculum.

-We offer six degree programs: a BA in public policy (for upper-level undergraduate students), a two-year Master of Public Policy (48 credits), a one-year Master of Public Affairs (33 credits), and three joint PhD programs in Public Policy and Economics or Political Science or Sociology.
+We offer six degree programs: a BA in public policy (for upper-level undergraduate students), a two-year Master of Public Policy (48 credits), a one-year (9-month) Master of Public Affairs (33 credits), and three joint PhD programs in Public Policy and Economics, Political Science, or Sociology.
 Our MPP program is the largest of these programs, admitting about 100 students per year.
-Twenty students enroll in the MPA each year; and the PhD program enrolls between four and six students annually.
+Twenty students enroll in the MPA each year; the PhD program enrolls between four and six students annually.

 The MPA is a one-year degree for mid-career professionals with at least five years of full-time professional experience in government, military, government affairs in the private sector, or the nonprofit sector - in the U.S. or abroad.